prcurran/hotspots/README.md

 ============

-1 Install CSDS 2019
+1 Install CSDS 2020
 ----------------------

 The CSDS is available from [here](https://www.ccdc.cam.ac.uk/support-and-resources/csdsdownloads/).

-You will need a valid site number and confirmation code, this will have been emailed to you when you bought your CSDS 2019 license.
+You will need your customer number and activation key.
+You must activate your license before proceeding.

 2 Install GHECOM
 -------------------

-Ghecom is available from [here](http://strcomp.protein.osaka-u.ac.jp/ghecom/download_src.html).
+Ghecom is available from [here](https://pdbj.org/ghecom/download_src.html).

 "The source code of the GHECOM is written in C, and developed and executed on the linux environment (actually on the Fedora Core).
 For the installation,